 Since we were following the story of Wolfgang Amadeus Mozart playing for his mentor (Mentor Graphics was, at the time, the #1 EDA company), we needed a location that would look like the Royal Court of Vienna in the late 1700s.
 Filoli was the natural choice even with the hefty location fee.
-It was cheaper than building it from scratch or in CGI and shooting on a sound stage and shooting in Europe. (although that would have been fun).
+It was cheaper than building it from scratch, in CGI and shooting on a sound stage, or shooting in Europe (although that would have been fun).
 We had rented wigs from the San Francisco Opera, even hired their wig master.
-We had costumes rented from several shops throughout the Bay Area We had an amazing cast—the late Sydney Walker and Dean Goodman.
-Our star was the spitting image of Tom Hulce (the one who played the role of Mozart in the Oscar-winning film).
+We had costumes rented from several shops throughout the Bay Area, and we had an amazing cast—the late Sydney Walker and Dean Goodman.
+Our star was the spitting image of Tom Hulce (the actor who played the role of Mozart in the Oscar-winning film).

 We had a big crew (make-up artists, hair stylists, grips, gaffer, etc.), a chamber ensemble (who couldn’t play but looked good), an adapted version of the Mozart composition, and we had a choreographer and dancers.
 Uh, what?
 Because every good performance of “Eine Kleine Nachtmuzik” should end with a hip-hop flavored flash mob, right?
 And because this was in the days of standard definition video, we were originating on 16mm film.